-Under the terms of the funding arrangement between the Commissioner and the Chief Constable, all non-current assets are under the control of the Commissioner.
-Details of capital expenditure and funding in relation to the acquisition and enhancement of assets, which amounted to \$9.553 million in 2017/18, are shown in the financial statements of the Commissioner.
+Under the terms of the funding arrangement between the Commissioner and the Chief Constable, all noncurrent assets are under the control of the Commissioner.
+Details of capital expenditure and funding in relation to the acquisition and enhancement of assets, which amounted to £7.351 million in 2018/19, are shown in the financial statements of the Commissioner.

 The Chief Constable's Comprehensive Income and Expenditure Statement (CIES) receives a charge for the use of operational assets based on capital charges.
+For the 2018/19 financial year this charge was £9.934 million (£10.799 million 2017/18)

-The Commissioner approved a capital programme of £13.192 million in February 2017.
-This was revised by the Commissioner during the year to £13.370 million to take into account the following:
+The Commissioner approved a capital programme of £15.177 million in February 2018.
+This was revised by the Commissioner at Quarter 3 to £12.760 million to take into account the re-phasing of the capital programme for specific projects.